junxit/us-congress-bills-115/metadata.md

 - 2017-02-13 — Introduced in House
 - 2017-02-13 — Introduced in House
 - 2017-02-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-02-14 — Committee Consideration and Mark-up Session Held.
+- 2017-02-14 — Ordered to be Reported by the Yeas and Nays: 22 - 16.
+- 2017-02-21 — Placed on the Union Calendar, Calendar No. 3.
+- 2017-02-21 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-15.
+- 2017-02-21 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-15.